 Dedication to fine craftsmanship, meticulous attention to detail and excellent

-service to the client have been the hallmarks of my work from the
+service to the client were the hallmarks of my work from the

 beginning.
-Copper embossing is a medium I have recently taken up to work with lighter materials and explore new artistic boundaries.
-My work is primarily residential, although I have done a number of significant commissions for commercial buildings, especially hotels.
+I retired from my blacksmithing career on March 31, 2018.
+Copper embossing is a medium I have taken up to work with lighter materials and explore new artistic boundaries.
+My blacksmithing work was primarily residential, although I completed a number of significant commissions for commercial buildings, especially hotels.

 I grew up in Albuquerque, New Mexico, and graduated from New Mexico State

 University, Las Cruces, NM, in 1974 with a B.A. in English.
 I was first exposed to the art of blacksmithing at Philmont Scout Ranch in northeast New Mexico, where I worked all the summers of my high school and college years.
 In 1975 I attended

 the Turley Forge School of Blacksmithing in Santa Fe.
 In 1976 I served a brief

 apprenticeship with Joe Pehoski at the Stuhr Museum of the Prairie Pioneer in

 Grand Island, Nebraska.
 I replaced Joe as the resident blacksmith there in the